 There are ways to deal with the challenges above.
 Using the right web UI automation tools is critical.
 Codeless automation removes the need to write or maintain scripts.
 It results in time and cost savings for the teams.

-Another solution is to have few UI test cases in the beginning.
+Another solution is to have a few UI test cases in the beginning.
 The developers can then add more as they move along the development cycle.
 They must keep up with such website changes to ensure effective management of the tests.

 The bandwidth determines the speed of the network.
 Lack of enough bandwidth can interfere with performance testing.
 Teams may experience lags when downloading anything from the website.
 It could result in errors during the testing process.